 Did you want to crochet lace?
 Then crochet thread is going to be the direction to shop.
 But, then again, if you were wanting to make a lace rug, we’d look at larger yarns.

-There are questions that come up around the twist of a yarn, whether clockwise or counter clockwise, but in my personal experience I have never met a yarn I could not crochet with.
-I personally do not believe in knitting yarn verses crochet yarn.
+There are some people that believe that the direction of the twist of a yarn, whether clockwise or counter clockwise, determines if it is suitable for knit or crochet, but in my personal experience I have never met a yarn I could not crochet with.
+I personally do not believe in separating knitting yarn verses crochet yarn.

-There are lots more examples for sure, but the overarching point of my answer to “What kind of yarn should I use to crochet?” is that there is no one yarn that is best for crocheting, and you should choose the one that best suits the finished project, that you can afford, and makes you happy to touch it for all of the hours it will take for you to crochet the project.
+There are lots more examples for sure, but the overarching point of my answer to “What kind of yarn should I use to crochet?” is that there is no specific yarn that is best for crocheting, and you should choose the one that best suits the finished project; choose the best one that you can afford.
+It should make your hands happy to touch it for all of the hours it will take for you to crochet the project.

 Check out what I had to say about “What kind of yarn to use for crochet?” on Google: